University Logo

 Design and Reactivity of Inorganic Compounds

 A selection of the most recent developments in contemporary inorganic chemistry will be covered.
-These will include ligand design and reactivity in coordination chemistry, macrocyclic chemistry, redox chemistry, photochemistry, construction of devices, organometallic chemistry, catalysis, and main group rings, chains, clusters and polymers.
-The laboratories provide complementary experience in synthesis and measurement of physical properties for selected inorganic compounds.
+Topics include selected physical properties of coordination compounds such as multinuclear NMR spectroscopy, UV-vis spectroscopy, magnetism, redox chemistry and photochemistry, the organometallic chemistry and catalytic reactions of transition elements, bioinorganic and medicinal inorganic chemistry, the kinetics and thermodynamics of ligand substitution reactions, main-group organometallic chemistry and main-group polymers.
+The laboratories provide an important complementary experience in the synthesis and measurement of physical properties for selected inorganic compounds.

 CHEM 330